 The territory also has many languages/dialects.

-The Prefecture Apostolic of Kyoto was established on June 17, 1937 from the four prefectures of Kyoto, Nara, Mie and Shiga, which had belonged to the Diocese of Osaka.
+The prefecture apostolic of Kyoto was established on June 17, 1937, from the four prefectures of Kyoto, Nara, Mie and Shiga, which belonged to the diocese of Osaka.
 It was entrusted to the Maryknoll Fathers.

-Bishop Tanaka resigned for health reasons as of March 3, 1997, and Father Yoshinao Otsuka was ordained Bishop of Kyoto on May 25, 1997.
-(Catholic Bishops' Conference of Japan, 2010)
+Bishop Tanaka resigned due to health reasons on March 3, 1997, and Father Yoshinao Otsuka was ordained bishop of Kyoto on May 25, 1997.

 Airplanes, railways, ships and buses are in use in the diocesan territory.

-Throughout Japan, the literacy rate is 99 percent, according to the Central Intelligence Agency, USA, 2010.
+Throughout Japan, the literacy rate is 99 percent, according to the Central Intelligence Agency, US, 2010.